4-1-2-1-2 Formation: The Ultimate Coaching Guide

 That said, some coaches like their stoppers skilled in possession.

-Having a goalie who is comfortable on the ball is an invaluable asset.
 They can provide a relief option for defenders and instigate quick attacks with fast and precise passing.

 A sweeper keeper holds a more advanced position, anticipating through balls or over-the-top passes, and rushing out to clear any imminent danger.